-Congress usually enacts appropriations to permit FMC to incur obligations for specified purposes.
-In fiscal years 2010 and 2009, the FMC was accountable for General Fund appropriations.
+Congress usually enacts appropriations to permit the FMC to incur obligations for specified purposes.
+In fiscal years 2011 and 2010, the FMC was accountable for General Fund appropriations.
 The agency recognizes budgetary resources as assets when cash (funds held by the U.S. Treasury) is made available through the Department of Treasury General Fund warrants.